lueschem/lueschem.github.io/_posts/2022-12-23-Debian-Bookworm-on-Raspberry-Pi.md

 The Debian community does a fantastic job in juggling with close to 60k packages!
 Debian testing is pretty stable - actually stable enough that Google decided to operate [some desktop machines](https://cloud.google.com/blog/topics/developers-practitioners/how-google-got-to-rolling-linux-releases-for-desktops) based on this rolling release.
-In their post the also made the following statement:
+In their post they also made the following statement:
 "Our journey has ultimately reinforced our belief that incremental changes are better manageable than big bang releases."
 I couldn't agree more!
 The automation I did for the edi project enabled me to follow the fast pace of a rolling release.
 If I started a new